CamposJayme/insure-landing-page/README.md

 # intro
 This is insure-landing-page, it was build based on a website design at <a href="https://www.frontendmentor.io/challenges">Front-End mentor - Challenges</a>.
 Its design got some attention from me because it's simple and attractive from header to footer e his mobile version is a real challenge to practice, including the mobile menu.
-Let's take a look at it.

 # methods and development technologies
 <strong>HTML5</strong>